Compact cavity-dressed Hamiltonian framework at arbitrarily strong light-matter coupling

-We apply the CDH approach onto the quantum Rabi model \cite{PhysRev.49.324,Rabi17} and the Dicke–Heisenberg model \cite{PhysRev.93.99,heisenberg_zur_1928,mendonca2025,Zhang14,hörmann2025commentrolematterinteractions,grimaudo_landau-majorana-stuckelberg-zener_2019,grimaudo_spin-12_2017,holzinger_compact_2025,tong2025phasetransitionsopendicke,PhysRevLett.118.123602,PhysRevA.111.052415,PhysRevA.106.032212}, archetypal settings to explore light-matter systems.
-The Rabi model, which describes a two-level system coupled to a single bosonic mode, has attracted renewed attention with the advent of the ultrastrong and deep-strong coupling regimes in circuit quantum electrodynamics (QED) \cite{wallraff_strong_2004} and in emerging quantum simulation platforms \cite{braumuller_analog_2017}.
-Its integrability \cite{Braak2011} makes it an ideal benchmark for testing new theoretical methods and resolving basic concepts in quantum optics \cite{ElinorSC22}.
+We apply the CDH approach onto the quantum Rabi model \cite{PhysRev.49.324,Rabi17} and the Dicke–Heisenberg model \cite{PhysRev.93.99,heisenberg_zur_1928,mendonca2025,Zhang14,hörmann2025commentrolematterinteractions,grimaudo_landau-majorana-stuckelberg-zener_2019,grimaudo_spin-12_2017,holzinger_compact_2025,tong2025phasetransitionsopendicke,PhysRevLett.118.123602,PhysRevA.111.052415,PhysRevA.106.032212,Schmidt2020,Schmidt2024,Schmidt2025}, archetypal light-matter systems; it can be feasibly applied to other cavity-coupled molecular and material Hamiltonians.
+The Rabi model, which describes a two-level system coupled to a single bosonic mode, has attracted renewed attention with the advent of the ultrastrong and deep-strong coupling regimes in circuit quantum electrodynamics \cite{wallraff_strong_2004} and in emerging quantum simulation platforms \cite{braumuller_analog_2017}.
+Its integrability \cite{Braak2011} makes it an ideal benchmark for testing theoretical methods and resolving basic concepts in quantum optics \cite{ElinorSC22}.
 The Dicke model extends the Rabi framework to a collection of spins coupled to a common bosonic mode \cite{Kirton19}.
-Moreover, in the Dicke–Heisenberg model, a collection of spins (two-level systems) in a chain configuration interact with their neighbors, as well as with the cavity mode, exhibiting cavity induced collective behavior and spin–spin correlations \cite{mendonca2025}.
-While we exemplify the CDH method on canonical quantum optic models, it can be readily applied to other cavity-coupled molecular and materials Hamiltonians.
+Moreover, in the Dicke–Heisenberg model, a collection of spins in a chain configuration interact with their neighbors, as well as with a cavity mode, exhibiting cavity induced collective behavior \cite{mendonca2025}.

 \textit{Method}--- We consider a matter system, governed by the Hamiltonian $\hat{H}_S$, coupled to multiple bosonic modes, labelled $n$, via different system operators $\hat S_n$,